Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 {{% notice tip "Messages are double encrypted" %}}

-You might have noticed that **MessageList** protobufs are encrypted and signed, but they are usually still delived within a TLS session - therefore there are two layers of encryption.
+You might have noticed that **MessageList** protobufs are encrypted and signed, but they are usually still delivered within a TLS session - therefore there are two layers of encryption.

 The internal encryption scheme's main purpose is not to encrypt the messages but to sign them.
-This prevents messages from one client from impersnating anohter client.
+This prevents messages from one client from impersonating another client.

 {{% /notice %}}